-Wellsprings Church is a family integrated church that is now starting its fourth year and every year we have been in existence we have seen a steady growth of families committing to our fellowship.
+Wellsprings Church is a family integrated church and every year we have been in existence we have seen a steady growth of families committing to our fellowship.
 Of those that have come, especially in the past couple of years, nearly all have come from other churches.
 Because of this, it would be easy for us to become the target of the negative criticism that our church has grown simply by attracting people from other churches.
 Read More

 Join Wellsprings Church as we pack boxes for Operation Christmas Child 2012!
 It’s a simple and fun way family evangelism tool to spread the gospel message.

 WHAT: Watch the video above to get a brief idea of what Operation Christmas Child is about.
 For more videos and info – see Samaritan’s Purse

 HOW: Pick up your box at Church on November 11 or pack your own shoebox according to Samaritan’s Purse (click for details on how to pack your shoebox)

 WHEN: Boxes need to be packed and brought to church on Nov 18, 2012 and we will ship them for you — or ship them yourself